-Earlier this year the United Nations Environment Programme approached Futerra with a communications challenge around the illegal trade in endangered species.
+Earlier this year, Futerra had the opportunity to collaborate with the United Nations Environment Programme and agency partner PCI Media Impact on a communications challenge around the illegal trade in endangered species.
 How to make this a ‘front-of-mind’ issue for people?
 How to raise awareness of the scale and destruction of this pernicious trade?
 How to build a movement around the problem?

 Our response was to make it personal.
 We created the ‘Wild for Life’ campaign platform – which allows participants to find their ‘kindred species’ through a short questionnaire, merge an image of their face with their chosen natural world soulmate and thus forge a strong, individual connection between audience and species.
 We then asked them to ‘give their name to change the game’ and pledge zero tolerance of wildlife crime – and we even gave them a personalised certificate to prove it.